tweag/chainsail/app/controller/README.md

 4. draw initial states for the next iteration's simulation by reweighting samples using the DOS estimate ([implementation](./resaas/controller/initial_setup.py)) and interpolate sampling stepsizes

 For the very first run, an initial schedule is determined heuristically.
 Currently, the only option is a schedule that follows a geometric progression in an inverse temperature-like parameter.
+These for points are iterated several times, until finally a production run is started with an optimized schedule and good initial states.

 ## Replica Exchange sampling runners